 Trade receivables pertain to receivables from sale of vehicles and/or parts and services.
 These are noninterest-bearing and generally have 30 days to one-year term.
 These also include sale of lots with terms of 60 days to five years.
-Interest rates used in discounting the receivables on sale of lots range from 2.85% to 3.67% in 2022 and 2021.
+Interest rates used in discounting the receivables on sale of lots range from 2.85% to 3.67% in 2023 and 2022.
+The Group has foreign currency-denominated receivables (Note 33).